Competitive Auctions with Imperfect Predictions: Error-Tolerant Design

 \section{Error-Tolerant Design}

-Though the mechanisms proposed in the previous sections have a perfect $1$-consistent guarantee, it fails if the prediction is not perfect.
-We can not guarantee a good competitive ratio even if the error is very small.
+Though the mechanisms proposed in the previous sections have a perfect $1$-consistency guarantee, they fail if the prediction is imperfect.
+We cannot guarantee a good competitive ratio with $OPT$ benchmark even if the error is very small.
 In other words, our mechanisms have very poor error-tolerant ability.
-Our task in this section is to present a general error-tolerant modifier that can apply to \emph{all} mechanisms we have proposed.
-We consider the general constraints in this section, thus the modifier also applies to the digital good auction and limited supply auction.
-The reader can easily extend the idea to the online auction.
+Our task in this section is to give a more practical error-tolerant version of the mechanisms we propose.
+Our error-tolerant mechanisms are obtained by modifying the mechanism in the previous sections.